hyperz111/marked-terminal/README.md

 ### Syntax Highlighting

-Also have support for syntax highlighting using [cli-highlight](https://github.com/felixfbecker/cli-highlight).
+Also have support for syntax highlighting.
-You can override highlighting defaults by passing in settings as the second argument for TerminalRenderer.
+You can override highlighting defaults by passing in settings as the second argument for `TerminalRenderer`.

 Having the following markdown input: